yochie/ToadTactics/README.md

 ## Common patterns
 ### Networking
 * use Mirror SyncVars (or other Sync*) to store all gamestate (see GAMESTATE.txt file here)
 * Syncvars are modified server side only.
-Clients can use Mirror Commands to set those syncvars.
-Alternatively Server only objects (marked as such in their Network Identity component) can directly modify them.
+Clients can use \[Commands\] to set those syncvars when required.
-* Any updates that should be made apparent to clients (UI, sprites, etc) should be done in callbacks hooked into relevant syncvars when those are modified
-* Remember to update syncvars or UI when clients join or exit
+* To update clients after some state change, there are a few alternatives.
+We should probably narrow down which ones we use and when, still unsure which is best/when its best
+    * Syncvar Hook
+        * can only include state changes for single var (in easy mode)
+        * a single syncvar should always recieve updates in order, but changing multiple syncvars can lead to race condition
+        * hard mode (to avoid race conditions and allow multiple changes in order) : must always change vars in same order AND order declarations within single file
+    * ClientRpc/TargetRpc
+        * can be called after several server state changes but can lead to race conditions so all state should be included as arg
+        * order execution on clients is undetermined